-

 Ballast degradation analysis for optimal tamping scheduling and management

 Optimised management of railway networks, subjected to increasing travelling loads and degradation of track components, requires deep understanding and analysis of degradation phenomena.
 Ballast differential settlement causes an increase in track geometrical irregularity, decreasing passenger’s comfort, and can cause local failure of the railway line.
-The focus of this thesis work is the analysis of Read more
+The focus of this thesis work is the analysis of available long-term measurements of ballasted track geometrical irregularity profile coming from a set of regional railway lines.
+Main purposes of the thesis work are: Contacts: Lorenzo Bernardini, Andrea Collina Read more

 -